eth-cscs/spack-stack/README.md

 Bootstrap GCC and NVHPC, and build an HPC software stack based on OpenMPI, with a few unique features:

-1. parallel package builds (with multiple jobs per package);
+1. parallel package builds with single jobserver for all builds;
 2. building on a fast filesystem, targeting a slower filesystem, without worrying about relocation issues.